bbauska/CSS-Notes4Pros/README.md

 <b>Value Description</b>

-*top* This is the default value.
-It places the caption above the table. bottom This value places the caption below the table.
+<i>top</i> This is the default value.
+It places the caption above the
+table. bottom This value places the caption below the table.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch26">Chapter 26: Transitions</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <b>Parameter Details</b>

 The specific CSS property whose value change needs to be transitioned